Why I Am a Rabble Rouser in Psychological Science

 We need “replicators” – those who do not criticize others’ work but simply try to replicate.
 When they fail, they simply report it.

 Consider other fields.
 Geologists don’t say mealy-mouthed things about the age of the Earth.
-You won't hear geologists declaring, "Oh well, some evidence suggests its 6000 yrs old, and other that its 5 billion years old."
+You won't hear geologists declaring, "Oh well, some evidence suggests it's 6000 yrs old furthermore others say it's 5 billion years old."

 Astronomers used to believe the Sun was made of the same materials as the Earth.
 They make no bones about saying that was wrong – it was not half wrong, partially right, right under some conditions.
 It was wrong.